 - Test pages are not loading correctly, or parts of the directions are not visible

-Is assistance with the Tests permitted?
+Is assistance with writing the placement essay permitted?

 Do not obtain any form of assistance while taking the Placement Test.
-This includes consulting with a teacher, parent, or friend regarding content of the Test or for proofreading or editing your written essay.
+This includes consulting with a teacher, parent, or friend regarding content of the essay or for proofreading or editing your written essay.
 It is imperative that you honor this important part of the testing guidelines.
 It is to your disadvantage to receive a score higher than your actual abilities.
 A score that is too high would place you in a course beyond your capabilities with a limited probability of success.